cloudmesh-community/hid-sp18-515/Cluster/RaspberryPi_DockerSwarm.md

-# This is a short note for deploying Raspberry Pi cluster with Docker Swarm
+# Deploying Raspberry Pi cluster with Docker Swarm

 >To achieve this tutorial, you will need at least two Raspberry Pi , their power supplies , as well as micro-SD card(8GB is sufficient).